 History shows us that Trump has some reason for fear—not of an actual rebellion, but of a revolution that could overturn the racism that still pervades American society.
 Starting in the 1950s and continuing until the 1970s, civil rights protests overthrew the century-long and deeply embedded Jim Crow system in the South.
 How they accomplished this can offer important lessons for those intent on making Trump’s fears come true.

 In his 1963 “Letter from Birmingham Jail,” Martin Luther King, Jr. succinctly summarized what he hoped the Birmingham campaign needed to accomplish in order to force durable structural change: “The purpose of our direct action program is to create a situation so crisis packed that it will inevitably open the door to negotiation.”

 These words were written in the midst of a comprehensive and sustained struggle to create chronic disruption in the city of Birmingham.
 Large contingents of protesters marched into—and refused to leave—the major downtown department stores; conducted sit-ins in virtually every inch of public space; and clogged all the major thoroughfares in the city.
 No customers could enter stores, no goods could be delivered, and no business was being conducted.
 The effort by public safety commissioner Bull Connor to “dominate the streets” using barbaric police violence against the demonstrators failed; instead it provoked even more disruption and larger protests.
 And further arrests were impossible because every jail in the city was filled far beyond capacity.

 As King had predicted while incarcerated for his participation in these protests, a crisis-packed situation was achieved.
-And as soon as the business leaders and political elite realized that the demonstrations were indeed chronic, they negotiated with movement leaders, agreeing to dismantle racial segregation in commerce and pubic services.
+And as soon as the business leaders and political elite realized that the demonstrations were indeed chronic, they negotiated with movement leaders, agreeing to dismantle racial segregation in commerce and public services.